mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   in a future article on reflection in Go.
 - `regexp`\
   This provides functions that perform regular expression searches.
-  This package is described in more detail in the "Regular Expressions" section below.
+  This package is described in the "Regular Expressions" section below.
 - `sort`\
   This provides functions that sort slices and other collections.
-  This package is described in more detail in the "Sorting" section below.
+  This package is described in the "Sorting" section below.
 - `strconv`\
   This provides conversions to and from string representations of primitive types.